lileio/lile/readme.md

 ## Publish & Subscribe

-Whilst most services will communicate predominantly via RPC, Lile provides a [library](https://github.com/lileio/lile/tree/master/pubsub) for doing [Publish & Subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) (or Pub Sub) communication.
+Whilst most services will communicate predominantly via RPC, Lile provides a [library](https://github.com/lileio/pubsub) for doing [Publish & Subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) (or Pub Sub) communication.

 This is particularly helpful when developing a service that needs to be updated or do some work when another service has performed an action, but you don't want to hold up the request.

 Publishers are loosely coupled to subscribers, and need not even know of their existence.
 Most [Lile services](https://github.com/lileio) will already provide events you can hook into, but you can easily add events to your own service.
-You can either manually publish events or use the gRPC [middleware](https://github.com/lileio/lile/blob/master/pubsub/interceptor.go) to automatically publish an event when a RPC method is called.

 Lile's Pub Sub is based on "at least once" delivery of message **per subscriber**.
 In other words, given an `account_service` (publisher) that publishes the event `account_created`, if multiple instances of an `email_service` (subscriber) and `fraud_detection_service` (subscriber) are running, only one instance of each `email_service` and `fraud_detection_service` will each receive a message.

 ## Publishing an Event

+(PubSub has moved to it's own package located at https://github.com/lileio/pubsub)

 If Lile pubsub is configured (which happens via env vars automatically or manually) then only a simple call to `Publish` is required.